EbrahimBenBella/Pharmacy-Managment-System/README.md

 # Pharmacy-Managment-System

-A comprehensive Java-based Pharmacy Management System developed for ASU Pharmacy.
+A comprehensive Java-based Pharmacy Management System developed.
 This system provides a user-friendly interface for managing pharmacy operations including sales, inventory, and equipment rental.

 ## Features